HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 <!-- TODO: note style -->
 <p class="note"><strong>Note:</strong> As the CLS calculation changed since last year, this is not an apples-to-apples comparison.</p>

 The Core Web Vitals for websites in the Chrome User Experience Report improved year-over-year.
-However, a good portion of this improvement could be due to a change in how CLS is calculated, not necessarily to a performance improvement in CLS.
+But, a good part of this improvement could be due to a change in the CLS calculation, not necessarily to a performance improvement in CLS.
 The resulting CLS "improvement" was 8 points on desktop (2 for mobile).
 LCP improved by 7 points for desktop (2 for mobile).
-FID was already at 100% for desktop for both years, and improved by 10 points on mobile.
+FID was already at 100% for desktop for both years and improved by 10 points on mobile.

 As in previous years, performance was better on desktop machines than mobile devices.
 This is why it's crucial to test your site's performance on real mobile devices and to measure real user metrics (i.e., field data).
-Emulating mobile in browser developer tools is convenient in the lab but not representative of real user experiences.
+Emulating mobile in developer tools is convenient in the lab but not representative of real user experiences.

 ### By Effective Connection Type